 Uniform items can be bought at any store, as long as they adhere to the uniform policy.
 Stores such as Target, Old Navy or Children’s Place have a good selection.

-SCS printed gear can be ordered from Land’s End, please see the instructions and link below on how to order:
+SCS printed gear can be ordered from Land’s End, please see the instructions and link below on how to order.
+Always be sure to refer to the uniform policy when purchasing as items do not apply to all students.

 The Parent Advisory Committee also periodically sells spirit wear, please check their website to see when they are available.